MicrosoftDocs/azure-devops-docs/docs/search/workitem/advanced-search-syntax.md

 [!INCLUDE [version-header-shared-tsonly](../_shared/version-header-shared-tsonly.md)]

 Work Item Search is available as a built-in extension in Visual Studio Team Services.
-Users can **[get searching](#start-search)** by default without any installation.
+Users can use Work Item Search by default without any installation.

 By using Work Item Search you can:

 * **Search over all your projects**:
   Search in your own and your partner teams' backlog.
 Use cross-project